NAME

 run.
 The number of columns in a run is written as a decimal integer

-limits.h(0p)).
-There is no maximum total length for a CIGAR string.
+the alignment length; there is no maximum total length for a CIGAR

 Empty and missing alignments